johnlaudun/jln/teaching/courses/370-ta/index.md

 ### Setup

 This course requires the use of **Python** and that participants are able to install libraries and other resources as needed.
-Much of this package management will be handled by **mini conda**, a package manager accessed through the CLI, so it is expected that participants are comfortable with their operating system's terminal or command shell interface.
+Much of this package management will be handled by **mini conda**, a package manager accessed through the CLI, so it is expected that participants are comfortable with their operating system’s terminal or command shell interface.
 (More advanced participants will perhaps want to edit their config files.)
 We will use Jupyter notebooks both for their ease of use but also for their ability to create complete documentation solutions: all assignments will be Jupyter notebooks.
 Code for the class is maintained on a **GitHub** repo, and participants will commit their own code to a course repo designed to make it easy for everyone to see each other's work and to share data.

 ### Assignments